lukerohde/flashspeak/README.md

   - Text selection handling in transcript
   - DONE Server-side flashcard creation endpoint
   - DONE Real-time sidebar update with new card
+  - File upload
+  - Make sure english is on the front
+  - The AI can make multiple cards at a time
+  - There is positive feedback when cards are made
+  - Newly made cards go straight in for review

 - As a learner, I want to create flashcards by selecting text from the transcript
   - Text selection event handling